dralshehri/hijridate/README.md

 - Rich comparison between dates.
 - Validation of input dates.
 - Works on Python 3.6+ with zero dependencies.
-- Thoroughly tested on all supported python versions.
+- Thoroughly tested with 100% test coverage.

 ## Limitations